Anymatix/ComfyUI_portable/README.md

 ### Artifact Structure

-- ZIP files contain the `anymatix` directory as the root
+- GitHub Actions artifacts directly contain the `anymatix` directory
-- When extracted, the `anymatix` directory contains:
+- When downloaded and extracted, the `anymatix` directory contains:
   - `ComfyUI`: The ComfyUI application
   - `miniforge`: The Python environment with all dependencies
+- No nested zip files or additional extraction steps required
 - Consistent structure across all platforms (Windows, macOS, Linux)

 ### CI/CD Integration